MicheleSolari98/isingModel-MicheleSolari/README.md

 Above the transition, the correlation length becomes finite again and decreases as the temperature increases.
 The connected correlation at the chosen distance therefore tends back toward zero.

-For a finite lattice and a finite number of sampled final configurations, the measured value does not need to reach exactly zero.
-Finite-size effects and the limited number of statistically independent configurations produce residual fluctuations in the estimated correlation.
-In addition, just above the critical temperature the correlation length can still be comparable to the chosen observation distance, so a non-zero connected correlation is physically expected.
 ---

 # Using the code